nathanenglehart/nathanenglehart.github.io/t-test.md

 comments: false
 ---

-The Student's T-Test, commonly known as the T-Test, is frequently used by social scientists and staticians to determine whether to reject or accept a null hypothesis.
+The Student's T-Test, commonly known as the T-Test, is frequently used by social scientists and staticians to determine whether to reject or accept a null hypothesis that pertains to two means.

 ### One Sample

 The one sample T-Test equation is given by \\[t = \frac{\overline{x} - \mu}{\frac{s}{\sqrt{n}}}\\]
 where $\overline{x}$ is the observed mean of the sample, $\mu$ is the theoretical mean of the population, $s$ is the standard deviation of the sample, and $n$ is the sample size.
+The theoretical mean of the population may be known or hypothesized.
 For the One Sample T-Test, degrees of freedom are given by \\[\text{df} = n - 1 \\]
 <!--Suppose the observed sample mean is 74, the theoretical population mean is 78, the standard deviation of the sample is 3.5, and the sample size is 10.
 Then, we can write:-->
-According to U.S. News & World Report, in 2021, the average American watched 3.1 hours of tv per day (<a style="color: #f56a6a; !important" href="https://www.usnews.com/news/best-states/articles/2021-07-22/americans-spent-more-time-watching-television-during-covid-19-than-working">link</a>).
-As such, using data from the 2021 General Social Survey (GSS), we can hypothesize that there is no difference in the tv watching habits of the average American according to U.S. News & World Report and the average General Social Survey respondent.
-Then, using the tvhours variable from the 2021 GSS, we can find that the observed sample mean is 3.476400, the standard deviation of the sample is 3.101692, and the sample size is 3780.
+According to U.S. Bureau of Statistics, in 2021, the average American watched 3.1 hours of tv per day (<a style="color: #f56a6a; !important" href="https://www.usnews.com/news/best-states/articles/2021-07-22/americans-spent-more-time-watching-television-during-covid-19-than-working">link</a>).
+As such, we can treat 3.1 as the theoretical mean.
+Then, using data from the 2021 General Social Survey (GSS) for our sample, we can hypothesize that there is no difference in the tv watching habits of the average American according to U.S. Bureau of Statistics and the average General Social Survey respondent. \
+\
+The mean of the variable tvhours in the GSS is 3.476400 with a standard deviation of 3.101692 and a sample size of 3780.
 Additionally, as previously noted, the theoretical population mean is 3.1.
-Then, we can write using C:
+Below is the code to solve for $t$ using C:
 ```c
 /* Nathan Englehart (Summer, 2022) */